biomedicalinformaticsgroup/cadmus/README.md

 A:retrieved_df is a 'moving state' dataframe.
 Each time the system will run, it will store the information into retrieved_df to reduce to the row of interest. retrieved_df2 is here to keep the information forever, once the system finished, retrieved_df2 will collect the new line from retrieved_df to group them with previous run.

+Q:How can I remove Cadmus?

+A: rm -rf cadmus